-Our experiments show that the welfare gains from macroprudential policy coordination are positive and increasing with the degree of financial integration, measured in terms of reductions in transactions costs in global capital markets.
-The key reason is that greater integration increases the magnitude of not only spillovers but also spillbacks, which enhance the potential benefits of coordination for the particular shock that we consider.
-In addition, coordination does not involve burden sharing-a less aggressive policy response from the regulator in the region where the shock occurs, compared to independent policy-making, coupled with a stronger response in the other region.
-Whether coordination is Pareto-improving or not depends in part on whether the size of regions matters in setting global policy objectives.
-At the same time, even when it is Pareto-improving, the resulting welfare gains can differ substantially across regions.
-Although our analysis considered only a single (albeit important) financial shock, the fact that gains may be highly asymmetric raises the issue of what type of incentives must be put in place for countries to enter, and remain, voluntarily in a cooperative macroprudential policy agreement.
 The remainder of the paper proceeds as follows.
 Section 2 describes the model.
 In line with a number of recent contributions, and to enhance analytical tractability, macroprudential regulation is introduced as a time-varying tax on bank loans.
-Such a tax can be viewed as a generic specification consistent with the price-based channel through which two major lender-based instruments of macroprudential policy, capital requirements and dynamic provisions, operate in terms of their impact on the market cost of borrowing.
+Such a tax can be viewed as a generic specification consistent with the price-based channel through which two major, lender-based, instruments of macroprudential policy, capital requirements and dynamic provisions, operate in terms of their impact on the market cost of borrowing.
 A simple implementable macroprudential rule, linking the tax on loans to deviations in the credit-to-output ratio, is defined.
-The equilibrium and some key features of the steady state are discussed briefly in Section 3, and a benchmark parametrization is presented in Section 4.
+The equilibrium and some key features of the steady state are briefly discussed in Section 3, and a benchmark parameterization is presented in Section 4.
 To characterize the properties of the model, the impulse response functions associated with a positive global lending shock (in the form of a temporary reduction in the cost of borrowing from the global bank) are described in Section 5, under no policy activism.
 The gains from coordinating macroprudential policies across regions are evaluated in Section 6, whereas sensitivity analysis is reported in Section 7.
-Finally, Section 8 discusses some potentially fruitful extensions.
+The last section discusses some potentially fruitful extensions.